Viktoria Vassileva: Association with Nikolay Markov & Velichie

 In the 2024 Bulgarian parliamentary election, Viktoria Vasileva was selected as the lead candidate for the newly formed party Velichie in Sofia-Province.
 In an interview with the outlet 24 Chasa, Vasileva says she was invited to join the list by Nikolay Markov, with whom she agreed on a number of topics.

 Vasileva was one of the elected Velichie MPs as a result of the elections.
 Some media outlets ascribed the surprise success of the party to Vasileva's organisational connections from her days in the UDF and ITN, although she herself has denied such claims.

-During the convocation of the parliament, Vasileva was chosen as the Vice-Chair of the Velichie Parliamentary Group and delivered the traditional opening remarks on behalf of the party.
+During the convocation of the parliament, Vasileva was chosen as the vice-chairwoman of the Velichie parliamentary group and delivered the traditional opening remarks on behalf of the party.
 She was later nominated to be deputy-speaker by the Velichie Group.

 Vasileva turned into a source of controversy within the group, when the party's founder, Ivelin Mihaylov, demanded her expulsion from the group, alleging that she was aligned with GERB.
 She however did not comment Mihaylov's statements, and claimed that she did not know who Mihaylov was.
 Vasileva further stated that she had received death threats, although she did not comment from whom.

-Ultimately, the Velichie Parliamentary Group ended up being dissolved.
+Ultimately, the Velichie parliamentary group ended up being dissolved.
 The dissolution of the parliamentary group led to Vasileva's tenure as Vice-Speaker ending prematurely.

 Foundation of "It Makes Sense"

-On the 16th of August, Viktoria Vassileva held an initiative committee meeting for the party "It Makes Sense".
+On 16 August, Viktoria Vassileva held an initiative committee meeting for the party "It Makes Sense".
 The party, led by Viktoria Vassileva, purports to fights apathy, and corruption.

 The party attempted to contest the October 2024 Bulgarian parliamentary election together with the Bulgarian Social Democratic Party and Be Brave, however, the Central Electoral Commission rejected its application due to inconsistencies in the provided documents.